A Time to Sew, A Time to Mend

 In addition to my grandmother's notions, I've used her tips and tricks as well.
 She learned in grade school never to use a piece of thread longer than the distance from her fingertips to her elbow.
 The light bulb in the mending tin?
 It's a darning egg, of course.
 And some of that silk thread is the color of stockings that came in flat boxes from a very exclusive department store.
 You didn't throw those stockings out or dab them with clear nail polish when you had a run.
 You carefully darned them with matching silk thread.

 I've posted some pictures of a miniature stocking repair kit I have.
 I'm not sure how old the kit is and I would love to hear from anyone who might be able to tell me how old it could be.
 I'm also interested in hearing about any other vintage mending items you may have.
 I think they were wonderful little marketing tools and I wish businesses still gave them away.

-Posted on Mar 25th, 2010 in sewing, tools & supplies, notions, thread, button, hand stitching, needles, zippers, snap, mending, sewing box, mend, darn, darning, mending box
+Posted on Mar 25th, 2010 in sewing, tools & supplies, notions, thread, hand stitching, button, needles, zippers, snap, mending, mend, darn, darning, mending box, sewing box